 salt and pepper

 Add the peeled, seeded, and chopped tomatoes, basil, and season with salt and pepper to taste.
-Stir well and cook over very low heat with the pot covered for about 3-4 hours.
+Stir well and cook over shallow heat with the pot covered for about 3-4 hours.

-When the ragu’ is ready, remove the meat from the casserole and set aside.
-Use the sauce as a condiment for maccheroni, and serve the various meats with it or as a second course.
+When the Ragù is ready, remove the meat from the casserole and set aside.
+Use the sauce as a condiment for maccheroni, serve the various meats with it or as a second course.

-Other variations of ragu’ may include fresh pork sausages, braciola stuffed with raisins, pine nuts and spices, and pork skins stuffed in the same manner.
-These meats may also be used or instead of other cuts; in any event, the fewer choice cuts are more suitable for this long cooking ragu’.
-If meats take less time to cook, they may be added halfway through the cooking process of the ragu’ Napoletano.
+Other variations of Ragù may include fresh pork sausages, braciola stuffed with raisins, pine nuts and spices, and pork skins stuffed in the same manner.
+You can use these meats or other cuts; in any event, the fewer choice cuts are more suitable for this long cooking Ragù.
+If the meat takes less time to cook, you may add halfway through the cooking process of the Ragù Napoletano.